james-knott-iw/event-driven-user-service/README.md

 ## Access the pgAdmin Dashboard and View Data

 **NOTE - The Solace Event Broker can take around a minute or so to start up fully.
 Until the Event Broker is running, events can not be published.
-Therfore, initially the Users table will be empty.**
+Therefore, initially the Users table will not exist as it relies on the subscriber service to create the table.**

 The pgAdmin dashboard is available at [http://localhost:5050](http://localhost:5050).
-The first time accessing the dashboard you will have to login.
+The first time accessing the dashboard you will have to login, it may take around a minute for it to be accessible after intial start up.

 - Your email address will be whatever you defined in the [pgadmin](#pgadmin) service environment variable `PGADMIN_DEFAULT_EMAIL`.
 - Your password will be whatever you defined in the [pgadmin](#pgadmin) service environment variable `PGADMIN_DEFAULT_PASSWORD`.